 A CMA (Census Metropolitan Area) is a Canadian region where the population receives the same radio station offerings and internet content.
 CMAs determine what content Canadian radio listeners receive.
 CMAs are formed by one or more adjacent municipalities centered around a population center.
 Read more about CMAs here.

 For our products, streaming activity from some providers is broken out by DMA/CMA market level depending on your selected region: US or Canada.
-You must be licensed to view this data as part of your MRC Data package.
+You must be licensed to view this data as part of your Luminate Data package.

 To see whether you have access to Markets/DMA/CMA data, select your region by going to the upper right hand corner of your Music Connect console: